SamuelHaidu/OMAP/README.md

-# OMAP - Open Music App
+# OMAP - Open Music App Project
 ##### Current Version 0.1.0
-OMAP is a simple music search and downloader for android.
-Made in kivy have a good UI.
+OMAP is a simple music search and downloader and streaming for android.
+All code can be run in other plataforms with few modifications.

 ##### Shold improve
   - UI